Developing Professional Skills

 Viewfinder is a talent development programme for filmmakers with learning disabilities, autism and additional needs.

+Between 2015 - 2018, Viewfinder was funded by Spirit of 2012 and Sir James Knott Trust.
 Click here to be told the Story So Far!

 We want to try out different ways to support you (if necessary) to do this work experience / volunteering.
 This will include: